rice-solar-physics/IonPopSolver/README.md

 To clean up the object files and the executable, run `scons -c`.
 You can find more advanced SCons options by running `scons --help`.

 ##Getting the atomic data
-The `Radiation_Model/` module used for calculating the ionization equation terms reads in tabulated values for the elemental balances, ionization and recombination rates, and temperature ranges for all ions for hydrogen (1) through zinc (28).
+The `Radiation_Model/` module used for calculating the ionization equation terms reads in tabulated values for the elemental balances, ionization and recombination rates, and temperature ranges for all ions for hydrogen (1) through nickel (28).
 A database of this atomic information has been compiled into a single repository, [`apolloDB`](https://github.com/rice-solar-physics/apolloDB).
 To download the atomic data to `$HOME/apolloDB`,
 ```Shell
     $ cd $HOME
     $ git clone https://github.com/rice-solar-physics/apolloDB.git